Fabrizio-Caruso/CROSS-LIB/README.md

 # CROSS CHASE
-CrossLib and CROSS CHASE
+Cross Lib and Cross Chase

-by Fabrizio Caruso (Fabrizio_Caruso@hotmail.com)
+by Fabrizio Caruso (fabrizio_caruso@hotmail.com)

 ## THE GOAL

 This is a personal project whose goal is the creation of:
-1. a universal 8-bit abstraction layer "CrossLib" for coding universal 8-games
+1. the universal 8-bit abstraction layer "Cross Lib" for coding universal 8-games
-2. a "universal" 8-bit game "CROSS CHASE" that has to be a fun and that should run on (nearly) ALL 8 bit computers, consoles, handhelds and scientific calculators using the Motorola 6809, the MOS 6502, the Zilog Z80 and derivatives CPUs.
+2. the "universal" 8-bit game "Cross Chase" that has to be a fun and that should run on (nearly) ALL 8 bit computers, consoles, handhelds and scientific calculators using the Motorola 6809, the MOS 6502, the Zilog Z80 and derivatives CPUs.
 The game will be the proof of concept of how flexible the library is.

 ## THE TOOL-CHAIN

 How is it this done?
-This is achieved  by having "CrossLib" provide APIs for the game code.
+This is achieved  by having "Cross Lib" provide APIs for the game code.
 The game and library code are  separated:
 - the game code only depends on the APIs interface and
 - the APIs do not depend on the game code.
 Therefore it must be possible to re-use the same library for other games/programs.